 Having made these decisions about the algorithms the research team designed the simulation part of the project.
 In the paper, they presented the results related to the mapping algorithm and the navigation one.
-They cited that they han’t managed to construct the localization prototype due to the lack of time and the complexity, thus they couldn’t present results of the FastSLAM approach.
+They cited that they hadn’t managed to construct the localization prototype due to the lack of time and the complexity, thus they couldn’t present results of the FastSLAM approach.
 As expected, they did not present results from any real experiments.

-a premature project Nevertheless, itinteresting to read since it assesses available methods for navigation and SLAM and also describes their experiences from the sensors’ behaviour (in the calibration stage).
+Due to the lack of actual experimentation and the incomplete state of the simulation results this paper could be deemed a premature project Nevertheless, it is interesting to read since it assesses available methods for navigation and SLAM and also describes their experiences from the sensors’ behaviour (in the calibration stage).

-On the contrary to the previous, a complete and interesting approach is presented in (Hrabar, 2011).
+On the contrary to the previous study, a complete and interesting approach is presented in Hrabar’s 2011 paper (Hrabar, 2011).
 In cases where UAVs performs real applications there is a need to move in cluttered environments, making collisions a real possibility.
-This paper comes to propose an interesting 3D reactive obstacle avoidance technique suitable for UAVs fl in point-to-point trajectories.
+This paper comes to propose an interesting 3D reactive obstacle avoidance technique suitable for UAVs flight in point-to-point trajectories.

 In the introduction the author presents us with common disadvantages in the existing approaches.
-He refers to techniques that check only current sensor’s field of view without keeping memory and also techniques that propose escape points without taking into account the goal point. , he counterposes an approach where a cylindrical volume in front of the UAV checks for potential collisions and when one is detected an intermediate waypoint (Escape Point) is found in free-space that provides a route past the obstacles that have been mapped (fig.X.4).
+He refers to techniques that check only current sensor’s field of view without keeping memory and also refers to techniques that propose escape points without taking into account the goal point.
+Ensuingly, he counterpoises an approach where a cylindrical volume in front of the UAV checks for potential collisions and when one is detected an intermediate waypoint (Escape Point) is found in free-space that provides a route past the obstacles that have been mapped (fig.X.4).
 The Escape Point search proceeds on a series of concentric ellipses, the shape and orientation of which can be adjusted to favour horizontal or vertical avoidance manoeuvres (fig.X.5).
 Since a waypoint is produced, the technique is suitable for integration with global path planners that plan between waypoints.